 The Evolution of Christianity

 The Christian Population has played many roles in the lives of the indigenous populations, some positive and some not so positive.
 Each role has played a key part in Native lives and therefore it is important to note each of these roles as it helps to not only understand our own histories but also to be able to understand from the Native perspective what has transpired.
-This list is created from my own personal research and hasn't been taken from any other author(s).

 In the early stages of the North American histories the Native people started to learn of the European Populations.
 Naturally this created a curiosity with the Native people regarding who they were.
 Some were of course speculative and some were curious.
 For the Europeans discovering this native population had them curious as well and given that they couldn't speak the language the Europeans and the Native populations worked with each other to educate each other regarding their customs and ways.
 This early period is called Exploration where each party learned from the other party in hopes of being able to understand the populations they were working with.

 During this time as well the Native people began to see the advantages that this European population brought to them.
 They had guns which made it easier for hunting.
 They had cloth that was woven and ships that were able to traverse the waters in a different way than them.
 During this time the Jesuits also had their early connection with the Native populations.
 The Jesuits often created the first maps of the country given their propensity to travel.
 This is the period in which the Catholic Faith notes the martyrs of those who worked with the Indigenous populations which later paves the understanding that Native people are dangerous and need to become Christians in order to let go of their violent ways.
 Often during this period of history the European's tendency to murder or use the Natives to bring forward their own wars against other country's trying to claim the land is diminished.